docker-library/docs/lightstreamer/content.md

 Lightstreamer is a real-time messaging server optimized for the Internet.
 Blending WebSockets, HTTP, and push notifications, it streams data to/from mobile, tablet, browser-based, desktop, and IoT applications.

-For more information and related downloads for Lightstreamer Server and other Lightstreaner products, please visit [www.lightstreamer.com](http://www.lightstreamer.com).
+For more information and related downloads for Lightstreamer Server and other Lightstreamer products, please visit [www.lightstreamer.com](http://www.lightstreamer.com).

 %%LOGO%%